Peptides Vietnam LogoPeptides Vietnam

 Q: Does BPC-157 need to be refrigerated?

 A: Lyophilized (powder) BPC-157 can be stored at room temperature short-term but is best kept in a refrigerator or freezer for long-term storage.
 Once reconstituted, it must be refrigerated and used within 4–6 weeks.
+Always verify purity with a third-party COA before use, and source from the community-verified supplier list.
+For information on peptide legality in Vietnam, see our legality guide.

 Q: Can BPC-157 be taken orally?